primer/css/RELEASING.md

 6. Once the release PR is approved and you've done necessary testing, merge to `master`.
 This will trigger publishing to npm.

 7. Create a new release branch for the next release from `master` and name it `release-<version>`.
-Please use the following template for the PR description, linking to pull the relevant issues and/or pull requests for each change, and removing irrelevant headings:
+Please use the following template for the PR description, linking to the relevant issues and/or pull requests for each change, and removing irrelevant headings:

     ```md
     # Primer [Major|Minor|Patch] Release